 However, even though the story was picked up by multiple news outlets, it did not include any material or comments from WHO.
-Instead, it quoted endocrinologist David Adamson, a leading reproductive health practitioner whose Huffington Post contributor profile lists him as a fertility expert for the WHO.
+Instead, it quoted endocrinologist David Adamson, a leading reproductive health practitioner whose Huffington Post contributor profile references him as a fertility expert for the WHO.
 According to the Telegraph, Adamson, listed as an author of the new WHO standards, said:

 The definition of infertility is now written in such a way that it includes the rights of all individuals to have a family, and that includes single men, single women, gay men, gay women.

 It puts a stake in the ground and says an individual’s got a right to reproduce whether or not they have a partner.
 It’s a big change.

 It fundamentally alters who should be included in this group and who should have access to healthcare.
 It sets an international legal standard.
 Countries are bound by it.

 We contacted Adamson to confirm the Telegraph‘s reporting, but did not respond.
 Meanwhile, WHO’s website has not reflected any changes to their terminology concerning infertility, which does not mention single people at all:

 - Infertility is “a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse.”

 - “Infertility is the inability of a sexually active, non-contracepting couple to achieve pregnancy in one year.
 The male partner can be evaluated for infertility or subfertility using a variety of clinical interventions, and also from a laboratory evaluation of semen.”